James Solomon Russell

-James Solomon Russell (December 20, 1857 - March 28, 1935), born enslaved in Mecklenburg County, Virginia, shortly before the American Civil War, became an Episcopal priest and educator in the postwar period.

-Russell founded Saint Paul Normal and Industrial School, which later became Saint Paul's College.
-He declined two elections to become bishop in order to continue directing that historically black college.
-It closed in 2013 because of financial problems.
+James Solomon Russell (20 December 1857 - 28 March 1935), born enslaved in Mecklenburg County, Virginia, shortly before the American Civil War, was an Episcopal priest and educator.
+He founded Saint Paul Normal and Industrial School, which later became Saint Paul's College, a historically black college in Lawrenceville, Virginia.
+He declined two elections to become bishop in order to continue serving as the college's director.

 Early and family life

-James Russell was born to Araminta, an enslaved African-American woman on the Hendrick plantation in Mecklenburg County.
+James Russell was born on 20 December 1857 to Araminta, an enslaved African-American woman on the Hendrick plantation in Mecklenburg County, Virginia.
 His enslaved father, Solomon Russell, worked on the Russell plantation across the border in Warren County, North Carolina.

-After the Union victory in the American Civil War and the abolition of slavery, the senior Russell rejoined his family.
-They began sharecropping on a plantation in Palmer Springs, Virginia.
+After the Union victory in the American Civil War and the abolition of slavery, the senior Russell rejoined his family in Mecklenburg County.
+They began sharecropping on a plantation in Palmer Springs.
 James began attending a local school whose schoolmaster allowed tuition to be paid in labor and farm products.
 The schoolmaster and superintendent encouraged him to continue his education.

-Russell was admitted in 1874 to the Hampton Normal and Agricultural Institute (later Hampton University.
+In 1974, Russell was admitted to the Hampton Normal and Agricultural Institute (later Hampton University.
 The historically black college had been founded in the 1860s.
-He had to support himself, and interrupted his education several times to earn more money.
+He worked to support himself, and took multiple breaks during his education to earn more money.

-After a year, he began teaching near home, and also worked when the college was not in session.
+After a year, Russell began teaching near home and worked when the college was not in session.
 As part of his elementary school curriculum, Russell required students to recite the Apostles' Creed daily.
-A local Episcopalian matron gave him a Book of Common Prayer, and Russell decided to become a member of that denomination.
+A local Episcopalian matron gave him a Book of Common Prayer, and Russell decided to become a member of the Episcopalian denomination.

 Russell's mother had long dreamed of her son becoming a priest and encouraged his education and clerical aspirations.
-Mrs. Pattie Buford of Lawrenceville brought Russell's ambition to the attention of Bishop Francis McNeece Whittle.
-He sent a local priest to Hampton to investigate and secured Russell's admission in 1878 to the newly created Bishop Payne Divinity School in Petersburg, Virginia.
+Mrs. Pattie Hicks Buford of Lawrenceville, the county seat of Brunswick County, and who had been educating blacks since before the Civil War, brought Russell's ambition to the attention of Bishop Francis McNeece Whittle.
+He sent a local priest to Hampton to investigate and secured Russell's admission in 1878 to the newly created Bishop Payne Divinity School in Petersburg.